Gachl/Virtual-Hosts-Chrome-Extension/README.md

 ## How do I use this?

 Install the extension, click the extension icon to open the settings popup.
 Enter your domain name in the `Request VHost` and your server IP address is the `VHost IP` box.
 Tick the `Enable` box.
-In Chrome, visit the VHost IP and viola!
+In Chrome, visit `Request VHost` or `VHost IP` and voilà!
 Just like editing the hosts file but without the annoyance.

 ~~Settings are synced via Chrome to other machines~~ (coming soon).
 Awesome! :thumbsup: